mcastelli5/Forecasting-stock-market/README.md

 ## Conclusion

-Although cosistently forecasting the stock market is a near impossilbe task, the excerise of applying two entirely different algorithms and comparing them to baseline approaches, outlined a simple overview of how ML models can assist in everyday activites, such as trading.
+Although cosistently forecasting the stock market is a near impossilbe task, the excerise of applying two entirely different algorithms and comparing them to baseline approaches outlined a simple overview of how ML models can assist in everyday activites, such as trading.
 This is just the beginning to understanding the markets, and there are a lot of other factors that are important to consider for more in-depth analysis such as: portfolio construction, risk mitigation, money management, etc...

 ## Language Used